 Suchitra Mattai received an MFA in painting and drawing and an MA in South Asian art, from the University of Pennsylvania, Philadelphia.
-Recent projects include a commission for the Sharjah Biennial 14, inclusion in “State of the Art 2020” at Crystal Bridges Museum/the Momentary, a Denver Art Museum/Biennial of the Americas jointly sponsored installation, a group exhibition at Pen and Brush NYC and solo/two-person exhibitions at K Contemporary Art, Hollis Taggart NYC, and the Center for Visual Arts, Metropolitan State University of Denver (Denver, CO).
-Her work has been reviewed/included in publications and on-line platforms such as Hyperallergic, Document Journal, Widewalls, Cultured Magazine, the Denver Post, and Wallpaper Magazine and is in the collections of Crystal Bridges Museum, the Denver Art Museum, and the Taylor Art Collection.
-She is represented by K Contemporary Art (Denver).
+Recent projects include a commission for the Sharjah Biennial 14, inclusion in “State of the Art 2020” at Crystal Bridges Museum/the Momentary, a Denver Art Museum/Biennial of the Americas jointly sponsored installation, and the Center for Visual Arts, Metropolitan State University of Denver (Denver, CO).
+Her work has been reviewed/included in publications and on-line platforms such as Hyperallergic, Document Journal, Widewalls, Cultured Magazine, the Denver Post, and Wallpaper Magazine and is in the collections of Crystal Bridges Museum, the Denver Art Museum, the TiA Collection, Bonfils-Stanton, Wake Forest University and the Taylor Art Collection.

 "In Alter Ego (2020), Mattai combines found materials with applique and intricate painting to render visible the often disparate, yet intertwined cultures and histories she investigates.
 There’s so much depth in the details of this work." - Leilani Lynch, Untitled Art

 Suchitra Mattai Featured in The Denver Post

 “Her solo show at K Contemporary is a must-see right now”

 -Ray Mark Rinaldi, Special to the Denver Post, July 2020

 Click here to view the article